samikeijonen/syopajatyo/htdocs/wp-content/themes/syopajatyo/README.md

 Theme uses [Composer](https://getcomposer.org/) and [NPM](https://www.npmjs.com/) to manage its dependencies.
 Install both on your machine before using this starter theme.

-Theme has [Hybrid Core 5.0](https://github.com/justintadlock/hybrid-core/tree/5.0) as a must have dependency.
+Note that theme has [Hybrid Core 5.0](https://github.com/justintadlock/hybrid-core/tree/5.0) as a must have dependency.
+This is loaded in the root of the project with `composer install` as other dependencies.

 ### Install dependencies